mattbport/secondusertests/documentation/second round questions.md

 ### Implementing

-Using the whiteboard, update the sequence to play the Amen break, then the bass hook, then the Amen break again before the end of the sequence.
+Using the whiteboard, update the sequence to play the Amen break, then the bass hook, then the Amen break again, then stop.

 ## S2: Soundable Chooser basics

 ### Understanding
-*Video introducing Soundable Choosers, including the nose cone and the weight column*
+*Video introducing Soundable Choosers, including the nose cone, loop/non-loop, and the weight column*

-We want to introduce some nonlinearity - in this case, we want the system to choose between two different samples.
+We want to introduce some chance - in this case, we want the system to choose between two different samples.
 We want to make a Chooser which will play either drums or bass.

 ![](images/s2.png)